spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 <img width="580" alt="Spark to replace MapReduce" src="https://user-images.githubusercontent.com/22542670/30011409-c0745934-9154-11e7-8c00-2ce8b7466be1.png">

 Let’s try and understand how Spark is orders of magnitude faster than traditional Hadoop’s map-reduce system.
-For this, we will see:
+For this, we will section this blog in 3 parts:
-### 1. Computation in Map-Reduce system in a nutshell
+1. **MapReduce computation in a nutshell**
-### 2. Disadvantages/hotspots in Map-Reduce as motivation for Spark
+2. **Cons of MapReduce as motivation for Spark**
-### 3. How Spark works
+3. **How Spark works**

-## 1. Computation in Map-Reduce system in a nutshell
+## 1. MapReduce computation in a nutshell
 I’ll not go deep into the details, but, lets see birds eye view of how Hadoop MapReduce works.
 Below figure shows a Hadoop cluster.
 <img width="579" alt="MR-Job-Details" src="https://user-images.githubusercontent.com/22542670/30005218-08c2d5b2-90fb-11e7-97c3-532cd8fd7417.png">
 - **NameNode and DataNode:** NameNode + DataNodes essentially make up HDFS.
 NameNode JVM heart beats with DataNode JVM’s every 3secs.